 - Sun Block & Lip Balm – Extra strength with UV protection.

 - Eating Utensils – Bowls, sporks, a large mug, light pocket knife, etc. (Not required on the Lake O’Hara Hiking Tour)

 - Personal Toiletries including hand sanitizer– Keep to a minimum with no scented items.

 - Insect repellent

 Please book as early as practical to avoid disappointment.
-A deposit of %35 is required at time of booking.
-Final payment is due eight weeks before the start of the trip.
+A deposit of %35 is required at the time of booking.
+The final payment is due eight weeks before the start of the trip.

 For detailed Booking Instructions and Conditions, click here.

 Please note that you will be required to sign our waiver before commencing the trip.
 Click here for a waiver copy.